 Circumstances: The governor of an eastern Afghan province alleges that an overnight NATO drone airstrike killed three civilians and wounded seven.

-NATO/ISAF Response/Acknowledgement: The U.S.-led alliance says it has no operational reporting to support the allegation.
+NATO/ISAF Response/Acknowledgment: The U.S.-led alliance says it has no operational reporting to support the allegation.

 Date: April 10, 2013